realm-project/dcm/README.md

 }
 ```

+Commands can be issued with a DeviceWriter, or by setting a Command object as the payload in a DeviceEvent manually.

 Note: At present, data types accepted by CommandMethods must be classes with public fields.
 Scalar values, such as primitives, or Strings are not accepted.
 This is a known limitation, and will hopefully be eliminated in the future.

 ### ConnectedCommandDevice

-The ConnectedCommandDevice class is meant for device controllers which must maintain a persistent connection of some sort to the device it is controlling.
+The ConnectedCommandDevice class is meant for device controllers which must maintain a persistent connection of some sort to the controlled device.

 It requires the implementation of the following methods:

 ```java
 protected abstract void connect();